 The Ringling Circus Museum

 I did tour the Ringling Circus Museum.
-Mainly because the lady who checked me in made a point of telling me not the miss the Tibbals.
+Mainly because the lady who checked me in told me not to miss the Tibbals.
 I had no clue what “Tibbals” is, so off I went to find out.

 The Ringling Circus Museum hosts memorabilia and replicas from different eras.
 There’s even the actual train carriage that the Ringlings traveled in!